This year marks 10 years since I first picked up my main instrument: The Guitar.

 Because you don’t give a shit about your God damn numbers when you first pick up the guitar.
 You literally couldn’t care less.
 You are passionate and you just dive into something completely uncertain and reckless based on your passion for music and your profound love for your instrument.

 DON’T GET ME WRONG!
 When people pay for my music I see this as the ultimate compliment!
 (You can check out my music here btw: http://www.commandermusic.com/store.html :P).
-My dream was always to make a living of my music, getting away with doing my thing \m/
+My dream was always to make a living off my music, getting away with doing my thing \m/

 MY POINT IS: that if you limit your creativity to what you think might sell, or cover music that you don’t necessarily love, but rather cover it out of cynicism.
 Then you are not being a true artist.
 If you want to create or do something that is real, you truly have to follow your heart and this is the dilemma of any true artists.
 If you are lucky you might stumble upon something that works, ideally something that is profitable but creative enough to be unique.
 To be honest…I would compare being creative to either playing Russian roulette or playing dart blindfolded, throwing all the arrows at once hoping you will hit “jackpot”.
 If this isn’t your mentality when you create or make artistic decisions ( mark my words, ARTISTIC DECISIONS not business decisions), then you aren’t really true or honest.

 As I said, this is the paradox of being true…should you risk everything by doing a bold new move?
-Should you risk loosing old fans by moving in a completely different musical direction?Should you risk being controversial?
+Should you risk losing old fans by moving in a completely different musical direction?Should you risk being controversial?
 Should you risk offending people, even people who could have liked you if they met you and got to know you?
 Should you not care if a video gets flagged?

 Because I had a music video that did get flagged…and well…it didn’t really sell now did it?
 It didn’t exactly open any new doors either.
 It was a frustrating experience to say the least.
 I wasn’t able to promote my single properly.

 I’ve also experienced people misinterpreting my lyrics, something that drives me crazy.
-No I don’t hate science, “Evolution” is about science gone wrong, NO “Thou” is not Christian metal, it’s a satirical metal-hymn to the only true God in the world “Money” it’s about big business/corporatism…etc, etc, oh and btw, my artist name is something I came up with when I lived on the South Side over in Chicago during the presidential election in 08′..oh in Hyde Park btw… you go figure…
+No I don’t hate science, “Evolution” is about science gone wrong, NO “Thou” is not Christian metal, it’s a satirical metal-hymn to the only true God in the world “Money” it’s about careless/reckless big business/corporatism…etc, etc, oh and btw, my artist name is something I came up with when I lived on the South Side over in Chicago during the presidential election in 08′..oh in Hyde Park btw… you go figure…

 Where do the uniforms come from?
 Well..why not?
 I seem to remember I was sporting those type of things for years…I mean why do people wear t-shirts?
 Nobody asks them why they wear what they wear?
 Do I need to have a groundbreaking reason for wearing what I’m wearing, NO. Some people just do things.
 There doesn’t have to be an explanation as to why.